tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 * 3 points = 1.5 days of work
 * 4 points = 2 days of work

 Larger weightings are discouraged.
-For example, if the task would take 5 days, as a best practice, you should break this up into smaller chunks to feel a greater sense of progress and so that you more accurately identify the work that needs to be done.
+For example, if the task would take 5 days, as a best practice, break this up into smaller chunks to feel a greater sense of progress and so that you more accurately identify the work that needs to be done.
 However, avoid chunking tasks too granularly.
 If the task takes 10 minutes, see if you can group these smaller tasks into a single ticket.

 Although I've used points here, many times teams will use non-point sizing, such as using T-shirt sizes or dog sizes or something.
+Psychologically, it's easier to identify and XL task versus a Small task rather than equate them with time.
 However, these non-number sizings ultimately resolve back down to points in the ticketing systems.
-Psychologically, it's easier to identify and XL task versus a Small task rather than equate them with time.

-Typically, each writer usually doesn't take on more than 10 points per sprint.
+Typically, each writer usually doesn't take on more than 10-20 points per sprint.
 This provides a more practical sense of timelines and forces you to decide on priorities.
 When you realize that you can't do everything at once, you're forced to decide what you *should* work on first, and this is where prioritization comes into play.

 During the bi-weekly Sprint Planning meeting, each writer weights their items and assigns the highest priority items from the backlog into the sprint.